Kernelization and approximation of distance-$r$ independent sets on nowhere dense graphs

-As proved in~\cite{adler2014interpreting}, any nowhere dense class $\Cc$ of graphs is {\em{stable}}; see also~\cite{l2017number} for a combinatorial proof of this fact.
-This, in particular, implies the following assertion: for every $r\in \N$ there exists a constant $d(r)$ such that for every $G\in \Cc$ the family of distance-$r$ balls
+As proved in~\cite{adler2014interpreting}, any nowhere dense class $\Cc$ of graphs is {\em{stable}} (a model theoretic property that describes the complexity of definable set systems); see also~\cite{l2017number} for a combinatorial proof of this fact.
+This, in particular, implies the following assertion: for every positive integer $r$ there exists a constant $d(r)$ such that for every $G\in \Cc$ the family of distance-$r$ balls

 treated as a set system over $V(G)$, has VC-dimension at most $d(r)$.
-Combining this with Theorem~\ref{thm:vc-hitting-sets} shows that
+Combining this with \cref{thm:vc-hitting-sets} shows that

 for every graph $G\in \Cc$.
 However, both~\cite{adler2014interpreting} and~\cite{l2017number} only prove the statement about stability, and consequentely do not provide explicit bounds on the constant~$d(r)$ in the above inequality.